acailic/acailic.github.io/_notes/oca-chapter-5.md

 	constructor into the child class.
 	5. If the parent doesn’t have a no-argument constructor, the compiler requires an explicit call to a parent constructor in each child constructor.

+-When class A extends or implements B directly or indirectly, you can say that A is-a B. Here, Car directly extends Vehicle and directly implements Drivable.
+Therefore, a Car is-a Vehicle and a Car is-a Drivable.
+ Similarly, an SUV is-a Car and since Car is-a Vehicle and is-a Drivable, SUV is also a Vehicle and a Drivable.
+ -if you have a container that is meant to contain A, then you can add anything that is-a A. Cant put parent on place of child.